 - Industry/Peer Data – There are several sources of benchmarking data for healthcare marketing and digital marketing teams and budgets.
-Things such as department size, average time-to-redesign, total budget, budget spend breakdown, vendor outsourcing, CMS usage, and much more is available through SHSMD’s By the Numbers as well as our newly-released 2018 Digital Trends survey results.
+Things such as department size, average time-to-redesign, total budget, budget spend breakdown, vendor outsourcing, CMS usage, and much more is available through SHSMD’s By the Numbers as well as our 2020 Healthcare Digital Marketing Trends Survey results.

 - ROI/ROMI – If you’re already tracking and are able to show digital ROI or ROMI, be sure to share that data and explain how you expect your project to help improve upon the results or further track or quantify them.
 If you’re not currently measuring ROI/ROMI, will your project position you to do so?

 - Cost of Doing Nothing – This is often an overlooked point, but there can be a very high cost – not just in actual dollars, but in brand awareness or long-term competitiveness – to your organization of either doing nothing or waiting.
 This could be in the form of not improving your physician directory and therefore not maximizing the opportunity for revenue from new patient appointments, or not redesigning your site for accessibility or responsiveness that may lead patients to choose your competition over you.
 If you can quantify the cost of doing nothing in any way or show if and how you’re behind the market or your competition, do so.
 Sometimes highlighting the cost of doing nothing speaks louder than the actual project cost alone and can help push it toward approval.